 Logo of Tó Nizhóní Ání “Sacred Water Speaks”

-Advocating For and Protecting Diné Lifeways on Black Mesa
+Advocating for and Protecting Diné Lifeways on Black Mesa

-Tó Nizhóní Ání, which translates to “Sacred Water Speaks,” is a Diné-led nonprofit organization established in 2001.
-Tó Nizhóní Ání originates from the Big Mountain community on Black Mesa, and in 2005, Tó Nizhóní Ání led efforts to end the industrial use of the Navajo Aquifer - Black Mesa's only source of potable water, from Peabody Coal Company.
-Today, Tó Nizhóní Ání continues to work to protect the region's water while leading the community transition away from fossil fuels.
+In 2005, Tó Nizhóní Ání led efforts to end the industrial use of the Navajo Aquifer—Black Mesa's only source of potable water—from Peabody Coal Company.
+Today, our organization continues to protect water and bring power back to our Diné communities impacted by coal while leading community transition away from fossil fuels.

 Something went wrong.
 Please check your entries and try again.